Pakistan: Several killed in Peshawar mosque explosion | DW | 04.03.2022

 Prime Minister Imran Khan has condemned the bombing.

-Witnesses said at least 150 people were in the mosque when the bombing occurred.
+Witnesses said at least 150 people were in the mosque when the blast occurred.

 The attack comes as Australia's cricket team, which has not toured the country for more than 20 years owing to security concerns, is playing Pakistan's national team in the city of Rawalpindi.